sonatard/proto-to-postman/README.md

 ## Limitation

-- Only support POST Method
+- Only supports POST Method
-- Only support Postman v2.1.0 scheme
+- Only supports Postman v2.1.0 scheme
-- Parse request body is dirty...
+- Support to create only basic type fields of body